Home » Environment » Melting Glaciers and Rising Sea Levels:...

 • Climate change: It contributes to other factors that can increase glacier melt, such as changes in precipitation patterns and a decrease in snowfall.

-• Natural Factors: Natural factors such as volcanic eruptions, El Niño events, and changes in oceanic and atmospheric circulation patterns can also affect glacial melting.
+• Natural Factors: Natural factors such as volcanic eruptions, El Niño events, and oceanic and atmospheric circulation patterns can also affect glacial melting.

-• Albedo Effect: The albedo effect is the measure of the reflectivity of a surface, and in the case of glaciers, it plays a significant role in reflecting sunlight back into space.
-However, the reduction of ice cover leads to a lower albedo effect, which, in turn, leads to more absorption of sunlight and warming of the atmosphere.
+• Albedo Effect: The albedo effect measures the reflectivity of a surface, and glaciers play a significant role in reflecting sunlight back into space.
+However, reducing ice cover leads to a lower albedo effect, which, in turn, leads to more sunlight absorption and warming of the atmosphere.

 Effects of Melting Glaciers (Deglaciation)